kdbinsidebrains/site/_project/05-sdk.md

 ---

 ## Overview
+This functionality is available in _InelliJ IDEA_ product.
+In all other platforms this functionality is not available.
+{: .notice--warning}

-If you need to do local testing or just start a local KDB instance from IDEA you have to create new KDB+Q SDK if not done yet.
+If you need to do local testing or just start a local KDB instance from IDEA you have to create a new KDB+Q SDK if not done yet.

 ## Configuration